 Although the MIT researchers point out that their findings are only preliminary and based on limited data, they say the research lays the foundation for developing an ultrasound-based treatment to combat COVID-19.

-We have shown that under the excitation of ultrasound, the shell and spikes of the coronavirus will vibrate and the amplitude of that vibration will be very large, producing strains that could break parts of the virus, causing visible damage to the outer shell and possibly invisible damage to the whole.
-'RNA inside.
-The hope is that our paper will start a discussion in various disciplines.
+We have shown that under ultrasound excitation, the shell and tips of the coronavirus will vibrate, and the amplitude of that vibration will be very large, producing strains that could break some parts of the virus, causing visible damage to the outer shell and possibly invisible damage to the 'RNA inside.
+The hope is that our paper will start a discussion across various disciplines.

 Tomasz Wierzbicki, professor of applied mechanics at MIT.